-- the original notices be altered because the Commissioner is satisfied that circumvention activities in relation to the original notices have occurred; and - the alterations to be made to the original notices.
+- the original notices remain unaltered; or - the following: - the original notices be altered because the Commissioner is satisfied that circumvention activities in relation to the original notices have occurred; and - the alterations to be made to the original notices.

-In making recommendations in a final report to the Assistant Minister, subsection 269ZDBG(2) requires the Commissioner to have regard to:
+In making recommendations in a final report to the Minister, subsection 269ZDBG(2) requires the Commissioner to have regard to:

-- the application for an anti-circumvention inquiry; - any submission relating generally to the inquiry to which the Commissioner has had regard for the purpose of formulating the SEF; - this SEF; - any submission made in response to this SEF that is received by the Anti-Dumping Commission (the Commission) within 20 days of being placed on the public record; and - any other matter that the Commissioner considers to be relevant to the inquiry.
+- the application for an anti-circumvention inquiry; - any submission relating generally to the inquiry to which the Commissioner has had regard for the purpose of formulating the SEF; - the SEF: - any submission made in response to the SEF that is received by the Anti-Dumping Commission (the Commission) within 20 days of being placed on the public record; and - any other matter that the Commissioner considers to be relevant to the inquiry.